‘Real Housewives’ Star Robyn Dixon Marriage: Is She Ready To Forgive Juan’s Cheating?

 Last year, Robyn revealed that one of Juan’s friends had lied to them about some financial investments, which caused them to lose a lot of money.
 Since they were divorced, they couldn’t use their marriage during the fighting.
 Instead, they stood together and worked together as ex-husband and wife.
 And they are determined to get their money back, even if it means downsizing to a smaller house.
 But the house seems to work for them, as they remain a family unit.

 “For someone on the outside looking in, they would really assume we’re a married couple, because we do a lot of stuff together.
-Our kids are so busy, so our lives really center around the activities with the kids and stuff,” Robyn Dixon explains during the interview, adding, “But we don’t live completely separate lives and live in the same house.
+Our kids are so busy, so our lives really center around the activities with the kids and stuff,” Robyn Dixon explained during the interview, adding, “But we don’t live completely separate lives and live in the same house.
 Our lives very much are intertwined, like I support him in his basketball, coaching career, go to his games, and just support everything he does and same thing for me.”

 What do you think of Robyn Dixon living with her ex-husband in their new house?
 Are you surprised that they are still living together since their situation is so unique?
 And do you think it’s admirable that they are focusing on getting their finances back on track?